ServiceInfoADN/php-video-url-parser/documentation/IntegratingYourOwnRenderer.md

 ### My Renderer Implementation Class
 This is the concrete implementation on how your renderer is going to handle the embed URL to give you an embed code.
 In here you can inject any dependency you might need by the constructor and add any logic you need.
-Please note that it should implement the interface "\RicardoFiorani\Renderer\EmbedRendererInterface".
+Please note that it should implement the interface "\Adn\PhpVideoUrlParser\Renderer\EmbedRendererInterface".
 ```php
 <?php
 namespace MyVendor\MyRenderer;